Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Uncanny Dodge

-During gauntlets, you may spend **1** Iron to suffer a **1** physical or mental stress (your choice) to not resolve a defense test instead of using your Intuition dice modifier.
+During gauntlets, you may spend **1** Favor to suffer a **1** physical or mental stress (your choice) to not resolve a defense test instead of using your Intuition dice modifier.

 ### Dazzling Elegance